 Discussions (via Zoom)

-What does it mean to live, and write, from soul in an industrial and rationalist culture?
+What does it mean to live, and write, from soul in a materialistic, industrial and rationalist culture?
 How can we restore the old bonds between nature and culture in what we read and write, adding resonance and depth to our lives?

 The best poetry – and I would assert the best life – involves a good dose each of body, mind, heart, soul – and imagination.
 It will include the rest of the natural world.
 It will be rooted in the sensory world but point towards something larger.
 It will also draw together outer and inner worlds.

 Poet-farmer Wendell Berry once said that so much of the poetry he reads has the speaker present but the world absent, or the world present but the speaker absent.
 (Richard Mabey, that icon of the ‘new nature writing’ world, in a recent interview in The New Statesman, said something quite similar.)
 Berry’s words will be our guiding light for this week.

 There’s something sacred in such work.
 When we read an inspired and inspiring poem that integrates all these aspects, something in us breathes out, and breathes in more deeply afterwards.
 When we ourselves have written work that seems to incorporate all this, we feel more real, somehow; taking our place in the family of the world.

 This is the ensouled life, and poetry offers an excellent crucible to ‘cook our stuff’.
 Our relationships with others – human, and the rest of the natural world, the more-than-human – as well as our relationship to our inner world, are central to our quest for meaning, and these too need to go into the crucible.
 Poetry as an alchemical process that emerges from our exploration of the above is cooked in the depths.
 It can move, stretch, startle, catalyse, comfort and uplift us, and even transform our life.
 Indeed, poetry can ‘save our life’, as Adrienne Rich declared.